PHYSICS (PHGN)

 Equivalent with CBEN435,CBEN535,CHEN435,CHEN535,MLGN535,PHGN535,

 Application of science and engineering principles to the design, fabrication, and testing of microelectronic devices.
 Emphasis on specific unit operations and the interrelation among processing steps.
-Prerequisite: MATH213 or MATH214 or MATH223 or MATH224.
+Prerequisite: MATH213 or MATH223.

 PHGN440.
 SOLID STATE PHYSICS.
 3.0 Semester Hrs.

 An elementary study of the properties of solids including crystalline structure and its determination, lattice vibrations, electrons in metals, and semiconductors.
-(Graduate students in physics may register only for PHGN440.)
+3 hours lecture; 3 semester hours.
 Prerequisite: PHGN320.
-3 hours lecture; 3 semester hours.

 PHGN441.
 SOLID STATE PHYSICS APPLICATIONS AND PHENOMENA.
 3.0 Semester Hrs.